tomdionysus/foaas/README.md

 Will return content of the form ':name, there aren't enough swear-words in the English language, so now I'll have to call you perkeleen vittupää just to express my disgust and frustration with this crap. - :from'.

+## /king/:name/:from

+Will return content of the form 'Oh fuck off, just really fuck off you total dickface.
+Christ :name, you are fucking thick. - :from'.

 ## /pink/:from

 Will return content of the form 'Well, Fuck me pink. - :name".